AppLovin/AppLovin-MAX-Unreal/README.md

 ## Demo App

 The plugin is contained in `AppLovinMAX/`.
-The `AppLovinMAXDemo_4.27/` and `AppLovinMAXDemo_5.2/` directories contain demo apps for UE4 and UE5 respectively.
+The `AppLovinMAXDemo_5.2/` directory contains the demo app for UE5.

 ### Getting Started